18F/unit-testing-node/_pages/components/middleware.md

 `fileGitHubIssue`, it will get created too early.
 If we don't explicitly _return_ the `Promise`, it will execute, but it won't become integrated into the `Promise` chain built by `execute`.

+We define a special `reject` handler here to add some more information to the error message returned when `githubClient.fileNewIssue` fails.

 Also notice that there is another `Middleware` method that we have yet to define, `parseMetadata`.